Prosono/SMARTi_BaseComponent/README.md

 ## My devices are not showing
 THe SMARTi dashboard is dependant on correct placement of your devices (areas) and type of equipment.
 If you do not find that your devices are listed in the proper locations, please verify that the devices exists under the "Unassigned Entities" section under the Misc tab and that they are given the correct domain in Home Assistant.

+Also, an enyity cannot contain an "'" in its name, Like "Linda's Light", it must be named "Lindas Light" instead.

 ## Have SMARTi **NOT** show devices/entities
 If you prefer SMARTi to exclude certain entities from appearing on its dashboards, simply hide those entities in your Home Assistant settings.
 Once hidden, SMARTi will automatically exclude them from display, ensuring a more tailored and clutter-free experience.
 Make sure to refresh the page once an entity has been hidden in roder to see the reflected changes.